SRT Method

 SRT is Single Rope Technique, a Stationary Rope Climbing Method.
-See Playlist: JRB SRT (Non Mechanical)
+See Playlist: JRB SRT (Non Mechanical).
+This page is about the SRT climbing method, its principles and why and when we might use it.
+For SRT Climbing Systems, see:

 SRT Demo

-In order to execute an SRT climb, the rope must be anchored to the tree.
-There are two types of anchors for SRT.
+Unlike DSRT or MRS climbing, when using any form of SRT, the rope must be anchored to the tree.
+There are two types of anchors for SRT, and multiple methods to create each type of anchor.

-2. A Basal Anchor is placed at the base of the tree with one end of the rope, and the rope goes up and over a crotch in the canopy and back down to the climber.
+#2.
+A Basal Anchor is placed at the base of the tree with one end of the rope, and the rope goes up and over a crotch in the canopy and back down to the climber.
 Obviously, we need more rope for this configuration.
-The JRB Hitch is JRB’s preference for a Basal Anchor.
-Important: This configuration DOUBLES the load on the crotch and should not be used on a questionable support point.
+The JRB Hitch is JRB’s preference for a Basal Anchor (video link).
+Important: A basal anchor DOUBLES the load on the crotch and should not be used on a questionable support point.
 See video:

 Basal Anchor Doubles the Load